 Quick and easy, chewy and moist, chocolatey almond brownies are the perfect way to say I love you.
 These are done start to finish in just 40 minutes and with just 8 basic ingredients so let's get baking!

 Inspired by classic chocolate covered almonds, almond brownies are somewhere between a cake and a chocolate bar.
 These are delicious fresh out of the oven or dress them up with some cream and berries.
-If you love quick, easy desserts, try my Chocolate Hazelnut tart or Strawberry Rhubarb Muffins.
+If you love quick, easy desserts, try my Small Batch Chocolate Cake with Raspberry Coulis, the decadent Chocolate Hazelnut tart or the tart sweet favorite, Strawberry Rhubarb Muffins.

 - Semi sweet chocolate chips - I like the ease of measuring and speed of melting with chocolate chips.
 You can use an equivalent amount of baking chocolate and chop it small to melt